Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

+We evaluate the effectiveness of \method through experiments in two open-domain, Web Navigation~\citep{deng2024mind2web}, Wikipedia Instructions~\citep{koupaee2018wikihow}, and one industrial setting, Incident Mitigation~\citep{shetty2022autotsg}.
+Experimental results demonstrate that while existing paradigms struggle with how-to questions, \method excels at handling consecutive steps and consistently outperforms them, particularly in real-world incident mitigation scenario, with success rate improvements ranging from 21.05\% to 33.33\%.
+Additionally, \method shows great superiority in processing diverse document formats, reducing both the number of retrieval units and the token length required for generation.
+Finally, we further validate the generalizability of \method on open-domain tasks, where it outperforms the chunk-based paradigm in handling multi-hop questions.
+The main contributions of this paper include:

+\begin{itemize}[leftmargin=*] \itemsep{0mm} \item We highlight the challenges faced by current RAG systems in addressing how-to questions.
+To address the limitation of chunk-based paradigm, we propose \method, a novel data organization paradigm that transforms original documents into structured, interconnected logic units. \item Integrated with \method, our system follows a dynamic interaction manner, guiding users incrementally through each step and adapting to their specific circumstances.
+Our system also brings more possibilities for an automation pipeline, solving how-to questions more efficiently. \item Experimental results demonstrate that \method significantly outperforms existing data organization paradigms across three scenarios.
+Furthermore, \method efficiently handles various document formats, reducing the retrieval burden, and generalizes effectively to open-domain tasks. \end{itemize}

+In this section, \method leverages the internal logic and coherence of documents to construct the knowledge base, making it especially effective for addressing how-to questions.
+When converting documents into logic units, we classify how-to questions into two types: \textit{\textbf{linear}} and \textit{\textbf{dynamic}}.
+Linear how-to questions involve a fixed sequence of steps that do not require feedback or decision-making based on intermediate results.
+In contrast, dynamic how-to questions require decision-making at each step, with the process adapting dynamically based on previous actions, such as the example in Figure~\ref{fig:howtoquestions}.

-In this section, we introduce `logic unit' with its components and types, then explain the process of constructing the \method knowledge base, followed by an illustration of how \method integrates with existing systems.
+Below we first introduce `logic unit' (LU) with its components and types, then explain how to extract LUs and construct the \method knowledge base, followed by an illustration of how \method integrates with existing systems.